 This is the challenge we’re taking on at Université Laval: advocating for sustainable health, meaning physical, mental and social well-being, starting by organizing our campuses accordingly.

 Our staff have been very creative over the last year and one team had the idea to create the Nordic Campus.
-Members of the university community and local residents were able to get out in the fresh air on an ice ring and on snowshoeing and cross-country ski trails while breaking isolation.
+Members of the university community and local residents were able to get out in the fresh air on an ice rink and on snowshoeing and cross-country ski trails while breaking isolation.

 With the success of the Nordic Campus, we decided to do it again with the Summer Campus, which organized sports, food, cultural and social activities over the summer.